melemdev/product-api-ts-fastify/README.md

 ## 📚 Documentation

-API documentation will be available at `/docs` once the server is running.
+API documentation will be available at `/docs` once the server is running

 ## 📝 License